8-Step Process To Create An Effective Employer Brand Strategy6 min read.

 Creating your employer brand means presenting yourself as the ideal employer to meet various goals, such as talent acquisition and retention.
 You may also use your employer brand to position yourself as a respected industry leader.

 Like all other aspects of branding, reputation as being a good employer is only achieved by demonstrable positive staff experience throughout your organisation.
 Building an attractive workplace is wide-ranging — from the layout of the offices to the staff development opportunities — and it needs to be part of the culture of the organisation.

 Virtually every candidate out there will consider your company’s reputation before applying.
-There’s an increasing demand for responsible business, transparency, and accountability - which are all areas where employer brand management needs attention.
-During the Covid-19 pandemic, particularly, the way that employers supported and continue to support their staff has been brought into the spotlight.
+There’s an increasing requirement for accountability, responsible business and transparency, which are all areas that can benefit from good employer brand management.
+During the COVID-19 pandemic, particularly, the way that employers supported and continue to support their staff has been brought into the spotlight.
 Reputational damage can be made or broken in uncertain times… Having a coherent strategy across your business is key to employer branding success.